Ayushi-ti/ProjectE-commerceFSD/README.md

-Steps to initialize github repository  with your local one :
+<h4>Steps to initialize github repository  with your local one :</h4>
 (Remote origin of this repository is : https://github.com/Ayushi-ti/sample.git )

 1)Git initialization within your local repository